Bhagavad Gita Chapter 13 Verse 23 Meaning

 What is the main idea of Bhagavad Gita 13.23?

+The Gita addresses knowledge with characteristic directness here.
 The Supreme Soul in this body is also called the observer, the permitter, the sustainer, the enjoyer, the great Lord, and the Supreme Self.
-This verse emphasizes body and soul with clarity and purpose.
+Within the broader arc of Chapter 13, this verse builds on Krishna's systematic exposition of...

 How can I apply Bhagavad Gita 13.23 in daily life?